eanylin/ansible-lab/assignment_lab/README.md

 14. Create a new credential, **prod_bastion_key** with following parameters (note that the SSH key will be the private key that you are using to connect with OpenTLC nodes)
     - Credential Type: `Machine`
     - Username: *OpenTLC Username*
-    - SSH Private Key: *Your Private Key that is used for connecting to bastion/jumpbox*
+    - SSH Private Key: *OpenTLC Private Key*

 15. Create the **Three_Tier_Prod_Key** Credential with a dummy private key (the key will get replaced with the correct one once the production environment is built and once the `Create_3_Tier_Prod_Key` template gets executed during the workflow).
 Set the following parameters:
     - Credential Type: `Machine`